mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of his personal wealth in the region and solicited trillions more from the megacorporations.
-As far as the Emperor is concerned, it simply will not do to have an economic disaster of this scale on Capital’s doorstep.
+As far as the Emperor is concerned, it simply will not do to have an economic disaster of this scale on [[Capital]]'s doorstep.

-Chant is defended by the Imperial Navy’s 2nd Fleet, which consists of only three squadrons.
+Chant is defended by the Imperial Navy's 2nd Fleet, which consists of only three squadrons.
 The ships of the 2 nd are outdated, underfunded and desperately in need of a refit.
 Fortunately, the fleet has more than its share